aviiret/Time-for-Pleasantries/Faerie Tales.md

 - The most recent disappearance was a couple months ago, a child at an orphanage in town.
 It’s not the first child who’s disappeared from that orphanage, either.

-- With an especially high roll, a child might tell the party pieces of the orphanage kids’ story below.
+- With an especially high roll, a child might tell the party pieces of the [[Orphanage|orphanage]] kids’ story below.

 It should be obvious that their first stop is the [[Orphanage|orphanage]].